davidgutierrezrubio/jmathanim/manual/05_Animations/Animations.md

 ![transform2](transform2.gif)

 While both methods may seem equal, the homothecy method ensures the object doesn’t get distorted in the way.
-If you want to force a concrete transform strategy, you can do it with the method `.transformMethod(method)` where method is a value of the enum `TransformMethod`.
+If you want to force a concrete transform strategy, you can do it with the method `.setTransformMethod(method)` where method is a value of the enum `TransformMethod`.

 > **WARNING**: Forcing a concrete transform strategy may leads to errors in some cases.
 In most cases, no animation will be done and a message will be added to the logs.

 Apart from different transform strategies, this class also allows different previous-to-transform optimization strategies (well, right now it only has one), listed in the enum `OptimizeMethod`.

-By default, a transform animations convertes the n-th point of Shape A into the n-th point of Shape B. The `SIMPLE_CONNECTED_PATHS` optimization aligns the paths cycling the transformed object, so that the sum of the distances between points of A from the points of B is minimal, ensuring a cleaner point-to-point transform from A to B. The following code compares the same transformation with and without
+By default, a transform animations converts the n-th point of Shape A into the n-th point of Shape B. The `SIMPLE_CONNECTED_PATHS` optimization aligns the paths cycling the transformed object, so that the sum of the distances between points of A from the points of B is minimal, ensuring a cleaner point-to-point transform from A to B. The following code compares the same transformation with and without
 optimization:

 ``` java